utnesp/qPCR_ddCt_tcltk2/README.md

+Note: This a project that is work in progress.

 # Fast analysis of raw qPCR results - qPCR_ddCt_tcltk2

 So you have been strugling with excel to get the qPCR results analysed?
 It took you one hour in generating the results demanded by your supervisor?
 I believe you!
 Then maybe this tool could help you getting the results ready in less than 2 minutes!